CivicaDigital/NodeJsDojo/README.md

 client.start();
 ```

-## NPM and installing moment for better timekeeping
+## Installing moment for better timekeeping

 ## NPM and how to publish your own module

-## The require process and caching modules

 ## Web server and making use of clusters

+If time

 ## References